cagilo/cagilo/README.md

 ## Getting Help & Contributing Back

-Looking for the docs?
-Once you've read through the Handbook, consult the [Cagilo Reference](https://github.com/cagilo/ui) for details.

 Find a bug?
-Head over to our [issue tracker](https://github.com/cagilo/ui/issues) and we'll do our best to help.
+Head over to our [issue tracker](https://github.com/cagilo/cagilo/issues) and we'll do our best to help.
 We love pull requests, too!

 ## Maintainers